stuartpb/couchdb-in-a-hurry/README.md

 (You can also POST the document to the *database's* route, in which case CouchDB will generate a UUID for you; however, since pre-generating your UUID means you're safe from inadvertently creating the document twice, it's recommended that code pre-calculate UUIDs and use PUT for creation.)

-Databases are the first-level paths of CouchDB servers.
+Databases are the first-level paths of CouchDB servers (where the path starts with `/[a-z]` and not `/_`).
 All paths that interact with documents start with the name of the database in which that document resides (or will reside).

 You create databases in a similar fashion to the way you create documents, with a PUT to the database name (no body in the request, a status object for the response).